ontodev/cogs/README.md

 ### `connect`

 `connect` is similar to [`init`](#init) in that it creates a new COGS project in the current directory.
 Instead of creating a new Google Spreadsheet, though, it connects to an existing one that you have already created.
 In order to run `connect`, you must not have an existing COGS project in the directory.
-We also recommend that you are the owner of the Spreadsheet you are connecting, as you will need to transfer ownership to the service accound defined in your credentials.
+We also recommend that you are the owner of the Spreadsheet you are connecting, as you will need to transfer ownership to the service account defined in your credentials.

 ```
 cogs connect -k [spreadsheet-key] -c [path-to-credentials]